Residential Heat Pump Rebates — Your Energy Advantage® Heat Pump Program

 - Variable Speed Heat Pump from electric furnace — existing site-built or manufactured home — $1,000

-Manufactured Homes — Steel Crossover Duct Required.
+Manufactured Homes — Steel Crossover is not required, but is highly recommended.

 Ductless Heat Rebates for Single Family Residences